vpn9labs/vpn9-portal/README.md

 ### Recommended user workflow

-1. Pull by digest and verify signature.
+1. Run a read-only Docker socket proxy on the host and expose it to the app.
-2. Run the container with the digest injected as `DOCKER_IMAGE_DIGEST` (or a mounted file at `/run/image-digest`).
+2. Do not mount `/var/run/docker.sock` into the app container.
-3. Call `/api/v1/attestation` from inside your environment and confirm the reported digest matches what you deployed.
+3. The app will query the Engine for its own image and expose the resolved `RepoDigests` in `/api/v1/attestation`.

 ### Manual Deployment